 The tale of Lord Shiva Fight with Narasimha avatar

-Lord Shiva in his Sharabha form had a fight with Narasimha avatar of Lord Vishnu.
+Lord Shiva in his Sharabha form had a fight with the Narasimha, the fourth avatar of Lord Vishnu.
 One version says he killed Narasimha!
 Another says Vishnu in his Gandaberunda form to fight Sharabha.

 First, Vishnu assumed the form of Narasimha to slay Hiranyakashipu, an asura king, who was terrorizing the universe and devotee of Shiva.
 The Shiva Purana mentions: After slaying Hiranyakashipu, Narasimha’s wrath was not appeased.
 The world trembled, fearing what he might do.
 The Devas (the gods) requested Shiva to tackle Narasimha.
 Initially, Shiva brings forth Virabhadra, one of his terrifying forms, in order to calm Narasimha.
 When that failed, Shiva manifested as the human-lion-bird Sharabha.